Telehealth consultation apps and virtual services

 Telehealth consultation apps and virtual health services

-• Consultation apps and virtual health services enable you to have an appointment with a New Zealand registered healthcare provider without seeing them in person.
+• Telehealth consultation apps and virtual health services allow you to have an appointment with a New Zealand-registered healthcare provider without seeing them in person.

 • These consultations take place remotely, via your phone or computer.